tu2-atmanand/EvilRed-ObsidianTheme/README.md

 # Evil Red theme for Obsidian

-A red dark theme for Obsidian, compatible to Obsidian V1.4.13 and above.
+A Red Dark theme for Obsidian, compatible with Obsidian V1.4.13 and above.

 ![SidebarOff](SidePanelClose.png)